dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 \end{aligned}
 $$

 The pretrained vectors obtained from embedding captured some interesting relationships, similar results are obtained from hidden vectors (h).
 In our case of Machine Translation, inputs are Glove embeddings of English words of input sentence (GloVe($$w^{x}$$)) and output are it's hidden vectors(h).
-After training we call this pretrained LSTM an MT-LSTM (Machine Translation) and can serve as pretrained model to generate hidden vectors for new sentences.
+After training, we call this encoder pretrained LSTM an MT-LSTM (Machine Translation) and can serve as pretrained model to generate hidden vectors for new sentences.
 When using these machine translation hidden vectors as inputs to another NLP model, we refer to them as context vectors (CoVe).

 - **Decoder**

-Encoder produces hidden vector for English sentences given input different English sentences.
-Another neural network called decoder references those hidden vectors to generate the German sentence.
-The decoder LSTMs is initialized from the final states of the encoder, reads in a special German word vector to start, and generates a decoder state vector.
+Encoder produces hidden vector for English sentences given input different English sentences. <span class='saddlebrown'>Another neural network called decoder references those hidden vectors to generate the German sentence.</span> The decoder LSTMs is initialized from the final states of the encoder, reads in a special German word vector to start, and generates a decoder state vector.

 <p align="center">
 <img src='/images/tl_nlp/decoder_cove.svg' width="70%"/>